tonuniverse/miningPoolCli/README.md

 `-handle-kill` bool

-	Allows you to process HTTP requests to "/kill" to force the client to terminate.
+	Allows server to process HTTP requests to "/kill" to force the client to terminate.
 The flag is applied only if -serve-stat was previously specified

 ## Do release